yzdxs/learn-anything/readme.md

 # Where to start? 🤔

 It depends on what you are looking for and what your goals are.
-I would suggest to just wait a bit until [the main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) loads and explore visually.
+I would suggest to just wait until [the main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) loads and explore visually.

+⚠️️

+- it takes ~ 1 minute to load
+- does not load on mobile
+- small mind maps in [index](https://github.com/nikitavoloboev/knowledge-map#index-%EF%B8%8F) load instantly

 Scroll around, look at the notes and click on the nodes.
 Each node is a topic of its own and most probably has really great resources linked to it.
 Just look into what you think is interesting and go from there.

 The big branch of nodes you see on the right are books, some are free, some are not.
 The ones that are free have 'free: ' as a note added to them and will have a link to the book.
 Ones I have read already will have my notes and observations.